AlexCSDev/XMADownloader/README.md

 # XMADownloader
+**This application is in active development, some features are expected to not work as intended or not work at all.
+Suboptimal performance is to be expected.**
+**No prebuilt binaries will be provided until I am satistfied with the current implementation.**

 This application is designed for downloading Final Fantasy XIV mods posted on XIV Mod Archive (https://xivmodarchive.com).

 IMPORTANT: You need a valid XMA account to use this application.
 Login window will be shown on first launch.